| Our Union | News & Events | News | Black History/Black Futures Month

 Black nurses have played a vital role in the history of nursing in Canada.
 During World War 1, Black women – who were denied the chance to participate in Canada’s war efforts – formed the Black Cross Nurses (modeled on the Red Cross) to aid wounded soldiers and work in the Black community, providing health care, first aid, nutrition and child care.

-As a result of the pressure put on the provincial Ministry of Health and nursing schools by such groups as the Hour-A-Day Study Club of Windsor and the Toronto Negro Veterans Association, Black women were finally admitted for training and gradually employed in hospitals across Ontario by the late 1940s and early 1950s.
+As a result of efforts by groups like the Hour-A-Day Study Club of Windsor and the Toronto Negro Veterans Association to put pressure put on the provincial Ministry of Health and nursing schools, Black women were finally admitted for training and gradually employed in hospitals across Ontario by the late 1940s and early 1950s.

 In 1948, Ruth Bailey and Gwennyth Barton became the first African Canadians to earn their diplomas from a Canadian school of nursing.